-Rose Namajunas’ first title defense might be against Tecia Torres at UFC 221 in Perth, Australia.
+Rose Namajunas’ first title defense could be against Tecia Torres at UFC 221 in Perth, Australia.

-Bartek Stachura broke the news that Namajunas vs. Torres III is in the works to an overwhelmingly positive response from followers.
+Bartek Stachura shared that Namajunas vs. Torres III is in the works to an overwhelmingly positive response from followers.
 While the story is somewhat surprising, the rubber match between Namajunas and Torres does make sense and seems to be an excellent path forward by the UFC.

 Namajunas won the UFC Women’s Strawweight Championship when she defeated Joanna Jedrzejczyk at UFC 217.
 “Thug” Rose’s performance in the co-main event was one of the most spectacular moments of the PPV as she overcame the odds, and the belief of many fans around the world, to dethrone the champion in just three minutes.